jasonou-oldaccount/Other-Course-Files/README.md

 - Udemy : Ruby on Rails (Learned how to create own authentication system, use of AWS file/image hosting, Test Driven Development, and created a working web application from scratch)

 - Udemy : BackboneJS ()

+- Udacity : Android Development (Beginner - Learned the basics of Android development, connecting views with java as well as mulitpulating views using java)